PrestaShop/docs/development/components/faceted-search/inside-faceted-search-module.md

 ## Flow of the rendering process for displaying products on a category page

 1. The core `CategoryController` executes a hook, searching for modules able to answer to a search request like "I need to fetch the products for the category with `id_category` === 4".
 See "How it's plugged on the Core" below.
-2. A module (e.g. `blocklayered`) responds by returning an instance of a `ProductSearchProviderInterface` of its choosing
+2. A module (e.g. `ps_facetedsearch`) responds by returning an instance of a `ProductSearchProviderInterface` of its choosing
 3. The `CategoryController` retrieves the `ProductSearchProviderInterface` returned by the module and uses it to get the products.
 4. The search provider returns a `ProductSearchResult`, it contains:
     - the products (which may just be an array like `[['id_product' => 2], ['id_product' => 3]]` - the core will add the missing data)